iliastsergoulas/shinyapps/README.md

 - creating plots with ggplot2 and GoogleViz,
 - handling open and public data and
 - creating predictive scenarios based on well known statistical theories.

+### Copyright of data
+All data is attributed properly within the R code, the Shiny plot and the Wordpress post.
+On the whole, data sources are:
+1) Eurostat
+2) World Bank
+3) FAO
+4) OECD
+5) Ministry of Agricultural Production and Food, Greece,
+6) Payment Agency (OPEKEPE), Greece